On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Acknowledgments

 \section{Acknowledgments}

-A.H. and S.B. acknowledge the financial support from STC-ISRO grant (STC/PHY/ 2023664O).
+The authors acknowledge one of the anonymous referees for the valuable suggestion to verify the robustness of our results for a different Hall wavenumber.
+The authors express sincere gratitude to the Editor, Dr. Thierry Passot, for his insightful comments and valuable suggestions, particularly regarding the calculation of the flux rates.
+A.H. and S.B. acknowledge the financial support from STC-ISRO grant (STC/PHY/2023664O).
 The simulation code is developed by A.H. following the parallelization schemes in \citet{Mortensen_2016}.
 The simulation is performed using the support and resources provided by PARAM Sanganak under the National Supercomputing Mission, Government of India at the Indian Institute of Technology, Kanpur.